 According to research—and personal experience—sleep can be a cure for many ills.
 A good night’s sleep can lift your mood and energy levels, improve memory retention, reduce stress, prevent inflammation and is good for your cardiovascular health.
-Getting in enough pillow time can also shrink those pesky eye bags and make those dark circles go away, and can support you in your weight-loss goals.
+Getting in enough pillow time can also shrink those pesky eye bags and make those unsightly shadows go away, and can support you in your weight-loss goals.

 The average person should be getting between seven and eight solid, uninterrupted hours of sleep at night.
 But if you are someone who frequently has trouble falling asleep, knowing the detrimental effects of the lack of sleep on your health may only add to your stress, which can, in turn, exacerbate your sleep issues even further!

 If counting sheep or focusing on your breathing aren’t cutting it, there are some other useful suggestions to help get you ready for some zzz’s; winding down at the end of the day with a hot bath and a good book are ways to help you relax before bed.
 Diffusing a soothing scent and sleeping on clean, fresh sheets are other practical ways to help prepare you for bedtime.

 It is, however, just as important for you to know that there are other factors that may actually be keeping you awake at night; that way, you can take proactive steps to avoid them.
 Here are six things that may be keeping you up during the night.

 Stimulants Such as Caffeine and Alcohol